 At Stok Kon + Braverman, our litigation lawyers have represented clients from Fort Lauderdale and beyond at many levels of the federal and state appellate court system.
 We are experienced in appeals relating to commercial law, business law, real estate, and family law, including visitation rights and property rights.
-Whether you were successful at your trial and are hoping to preserve your victory, or you were unsuccessful and are seeking a reversal, our Broward County appellate lawyers can offer the knowledgeable guidance that you need.Appealing a Civil Judgment in Florida
+Whether you were successful at your trial and are hoping to preserve your victory, or you were unsuccessful and are seeking a reversal, our Fort Lauderdale appellate lawyers can offer the knowledgeable guidance that you need to fight and vindicate your rights.

-The Florida Rules of Appellate Procedure govern how an appeal may be initiated within the state court system.
-They outline what kind of notice is needed, the types of briefs, pleadings, or statements of the case that may be appropriate, and the requirements governing motions and other documentation.
+The Florida Rules of Appellate Procedure govern how an appeal can be initiated within the state court system.
+They also outline what kind of notice is needed, the types of briefs, pleadings, or statements of the case that might be appropriate, and the requirements governing motions and other documentation.

 Trial court proceedings differ from appellate litigation in the perspective from which the case is viewed.
 At the trial level, determining disputed facts plays a key role.
 Appeals courts usually address and interpret the law and apply it to the facts previously found by the trial court.
 Appellate proceedings typically focus on the written arguments submitted by the parties that relate to legal issues.
 The Florida District Court of Appeal’s goal is to correct critical mistakes made by lower courts that may have wrongly infringed on a party’s rights.

-If the evidence presented in the trial court was not enough to support the verdict, a party and their Broward County appellate attorney may appeal on the ground that there was a lack of substantial evidence.
+- Lack of Substantial Evidence: If the evidence presented in the trial court was not enough to support the verdict, then a party and an appellate attorney can appeal on the ground that there was a lack of substantial evidence.
 However, this requires showing that there was no more than a mere scintilla of material to justify the outcome.

-With years of experience behind us, the seasoned appellate attorneys at Stok Kon + Braverman are dedicated to representing individuals and businesses in matters that extend beyond trial courts.
+For more than 30 years, the seasoned appellate attorneys at Stok Kon + Braverman have been dedicated to representing individuals and businesses in matters that extend beyond trial courts.
 We are respected members of the legal community, and we take pride in our disciplined work ethic.
-We will work diligently on your behalf to assert your rights during the appeals process.
-To learn more, call us at 954-237-1777 or contact us online for an initial consultation.
+We offer comprehensive legal representation, and you can count on our reputable appellate litigation team to work diligently on your behalf and vigorously assert your rights during the appeals process.